-If you’re more of a visual person, try picturing the “core” as a muscular box, comprised of the abdominals at the front, paraspinals and gluteals in the back, diaphragm at the roof and pelvic floor and hip girdle muscles as the bottom (3).
+If you’re more of a visual person, try picturing the “core” as a muscular box, comprised of the abdominals at the front, paraspinals and glutes in the back, diaphragm at the roof, and pelvic floor and hip girdle muscles as the bottom (3).
 The muscles within this box help to stabilise the spine and pelvis, as well as help to support the body during functional movements (3).

 Why is it important?